 They have to request to add you as a collaborator, and you’ll get a notification to see the content before you agree to it going on your profile.
 So it’s not like people can just add anything they like.

 Another way to grow your following is to run a competition.
 This works great to give away your product as then, people are also getting to see what you have to offer.

 You can also collaborate with other brands to run the competition.
-We encourage our students to team up with other brands who have the same target audience but are complimentary not competition.
+I encourage our students to team up with other brands who have the same target audience but are complimentary not competition.
 Such as a brand that sells dresses, teaming up with a brand that sells bags, and another that sells earrings.
 Then they can then run a competition combined with all of their products.